Domhoff859/DnD-Talespire/Structures/Party structures/Tresendar Manor/Expansion.md

 - A word here, a smile there, and a lot of greased palms, and suddenly that member of a guild or faction becomes your tavern’s regular—and you know what the guilds or the faction wants and what they fear.
 This knowledge helps you leverage better deals.
 - Prerequisite: Local Informants, Basic Tavern Staff
 - Cost: 20 gp per tenday (less if you have sufficient renown with the organization chosen or an opposing one), 7 days
-- Benefit: Choose either the guilds or one specific faction of Phandalin.
+- Benefit: Choose either the guilds or one specific faction of [[Phandalin]].
 You gain advantage when negotiating deals with members of that organization or when recalling details of its history.
 Can be taken more than once, with a different organization each time.

 ### Spy Network
 - You have people embedded in an organization that constantly feed you information and can enact your whims to steer the course of the leadership’s actions.